dynamsoft-docs/capture-vision-docs-server/programming/cplusplus/api-reference/core/basic-structures/video-frame-tag.md

 ### GetOriginalWidth

-It is used to get the original width of the video frame.
+Gets the original width of the video frame.

 ```cpp
 int GetOriginalWidth() const